swiftlang/swift-llbuild/README.md

-llbuild is designed to allow construction of more feature rich build environments which can integrate external tools like the compiler using an API/library-based approach, instead of a purely command line interace.
+llbuild is designed to allow construction of more feature rich build environments which can integrate external tools like the compiler using an API/library-based approach, instead of a purely command line interface.
 We believe that by allowing the build system and the tools it invokes to directly communicate and to be co-designed we can unlock additional optimization opportunities and build more robust, easy-to-use build systems.